7 Biggest Feeds and Speeds Mistakes CNC’ers Make

 The problem is the tables can’t accurately reflect the whole story.
 You can see clear as day that they know they’re not telling the whole story when they provide a range of answers.
 I’m looking at a catalog right now that says the Surface Speed (SFM) range for Aluminum with their endmills should be 500 – 1000 SFM.
 Nowhere does it say how I’m supposed to decide which one it is, yet that’s a 2x range.
 They can’t be more precise than that because tables can’t account for enough variables to be very precise.
 We see something similar with chip loads.

-Based on the feedback of our customers, the impact can be extremely large.
+Based on the feedback of our customers, the impact of using a Feeds and Speeds Calculator can be extremely large.
 They started out using these simpler methods and report large increases in their results with G-Wizard:

 These are the kinds of results our customers tell us they get from G-Wizard…